gmdfalk/cmis-browser/README.md

 ### Cool, now what's this project all about?

-cmis-browser provides some very basic functionality to browse and manipulate CMIS repositories like:
+Cmis-browser provides some basic functionality to browse and manipulate CMIS repositories like:

 * User login and authentication
 * Browse and list files and folders
 * Upload and download files and folders
 * Show metadata of files and folders

 However, it does not (currently) support the many advanced features of the CMIS specification like:

 * Relationships
 * Renditions
 * Policies
 * Extensions
 * Queries
 * TypeDefinitions

 ## Getting Started